 Is it possible to change the behaviour of Pete the Promiser?
 You know Pete.
 He’s the guy that tells you he’ll get the job done by a certain deadline but never does.
 He doesn’t warn you that he’s going to be late.
 He doesn’t even realize he didn’t do it until you ask him for it.
 And when you do, he’s got an excuse.
-If you point out the excuse is a lame one, he’ll either get angry at you (the best defense is a good offence) or he’ll take full responsibility “Yes, my bad.
+If you point out that the excuse is unacceptable, he’ll either get angry at you (the best defence is a good offence) or he’ll take full responsibility and say, “Yes, my bad.
 I’m so sorry.”
 Then he’ll turn around and do the same darn thing next week.

 We’re All Adults Here

 There are Petes in every industry, in every company, and in every family.
 Pete is not someone who is being set up for failure.
 He is not the fall guy, not someone who is working in a disorganized company and just at the end of the chain.
 He’s the wife that never remembers to take out the garbage or the husband that always forgets to call and say he is going to be late.
 He is the sales rep that says he’ll call at a certain time and then doesn’t.
 Or says he’ll deliver on a certain date, and always has an excuse why he didn’t.
 This behaviour drives people crazy.
-“If you say you are going to do something do it.
+“If you say you are going to do something, do it.
 If something comes up and you don’t get to it, just tell me.”
 These are the well-worn thought patterns of leaders and entrepreneurs.
 To them, it seems like common sense.
-And yet, whether we’re talking personal life or professional life, people will miss commitments and not inform you they are going to miss them.
+And yet, whether in personal or professional life, people will miss commitments and won’t inform you that they’re going to miss them.
 Why is that?

 Some say they are just “lazy, good for nothing, can’t follow up with that new prospect or show up to a meeting on time if their life depended on it” kinds of people, but there has to be more to it than that.